Endpoints

 string

-option is used to set the url path under which the Historical Keys Endpoint is available.
-Unless url
+The path option is used to set the url path under which the Historical Keys Endpoint is available.
+Unless url is

 uri optional